Models of Software Development Life Cycle

 • The V-Model is simple and easy to use.

-• It is highly discipline model
+• It is a highly disciplined model.

-• The model is easy to manage
+• The model is easy to manage.

 • This model improves the reliability and quality of the software.